deltachat-bot/feedsbot/README.rst

 By default the time (in seconds) between checks for feeds updates is 300 seconds (5 minutes), to change it::

-  simplebot -a bot@example.com db -s simplebot_feeds/delay 600
+  simplebot -a bot@example.com feeds --interval 600

 To limit the total number of feeds subscriptions the bot will allow (by default it is unlimited)::

-  simplebot -a bot@example.com db -s simplebot_feeds/max_feed_count 1000
+  simplebot -a bot@example.com feeds --max 1000

 If this plugin has collisions with commands from other plugins in your bot, you can set a command prefix like ``/feed_`` for all commands::

-  simplebot -a bot@example.com db -s simplebot_feeds/cmd_prefix feed_
+  simplebot -a bot@example.com feeds --prefix feed_

 User Guide
 ----------